vacu9708/WHO-AM-I/Diary at work/2024.1/readme.md

 ## 1.8
 - Started studying ARM architecture(Introduction to the ARM Architecture)
 - Studied Bubble sort
+>I was overwhemled by the tremendous amount of the ARM reference manual
 ## 1.9
 - Studied Insertion sort
 - Studied Programmers' Model in ARM